Zubaid-AhmedZia/DCOP/README.md

 "dai balance too low": Ensure you have enough DAI for buy limit orders.
 "token balance too low": Ensure you have enough of the token you're trying to sell for sell limit orders.

+There is a file named Potential Extensions that contains suggestions or future implementations that can be done to make this protocol scalable and more robust.

 🤝 Contributing:

 Fork the repository, create your feature branch, commit your changes, and raise a pull request to main.